InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### purchaseReplicant

 Mint an Avastar Replicant for a purchaser who has previously deposited funds.
-Invokable only by minter , when contract is not paused.
+Invokable only by minter, when contract is not paused.

 ```solidity
 function purchaseReplicant(address _purchaser, uint256 _price, uint256 _traits, enum AvastarTypes.Generation _generation, enum AvastarTypes.Gender _gender, uint8 _ranking) external nonpayable onlyMinter whenNotPaused